saitaiky/notebook/docs/docs/software-development/database/big-data.md

 Using a NoSQL database in your application does not necessarily mean that your application is a big data application.
 While NoSQL databases are commonly used in big data applications due to their scalability and flexibility, the classification of an application as a big data application depends on several key factors beyond just the type of database used.

-:::infoWhy Non-Big Data applications use NoSQL?
+:::info Why Non-Big Data applications use NoSQL?
 Let's see
 - **Volume**:
     - **Big Data**: Applications handling vast amounts of data (terabytes, petabytes, or more).